Trulicity, a once-weekly injectable, is used to manage blood sugar and weight in people with type 2 diabetes

 What happens if you take too much Trulicity?

-Never take two doses within 72 hours of each other, or you may experience severe adverse side effects, including nausea, vomiting, and low blood sugar, which can be fatal if left untreated.
+Taking two doses within 72 hours can cause severe side effects, including nausea, vomiting, and dangerously low blood sugar, which can be life-threatening if not treated.

 • Dizziness